 One could practice the Kundalini Yoga brand and work on all the chakras at once in each yoga class session.
-I did a Kundalini Yoga class once and it was really vigorous.
+I did a complete Kundalini Yoga class once and it was really vigorous.
 But my experience in a course my teacher offered in experiential yoga philosophy several years ago was to work on one chakra at a time, using breathing techniques and asanas related to that psychoenergetic center and then engaging in a concluding meditation that focuses only on the issues of that one center.
 Meditation helps to sort out issues and to provide clarity or insight.
-I would think that chakra work should always include guided meditation.

 I hope this answer gives my friend and others some clues about the work of opening the chakras.
 I will say a third time that one doesn’t need to know about the subtle body to practice yoga.
 But I think the value of engaging in this work is to gain insight about body-mind connections and move toward the harmonious function of one’s own body and mind, balancing the physical and the spiritual aspects of one’s life.
 I don’t think it has to do with seeing a spiritual world as much as coming to an understanding of oneself as a whole person.
 But wholeness includes being connected to others, to the cosmos, and not least to the God who created us and whose breath or Spirit is within us.
 I certainly invite any yoga teachers out there to comment on and add to my understanding.